SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_4-Big_Data_Processing_using_Apache_Spark/Module_3-PySpark_Implementation_Streaming_and_ALS/2-Twitter_Hashtags_Analysis/1-Introduction.md

 # Introduction

 In this session, we will implement the case study on Spark Streaming, and you will perform real-time hashtag analysis on Twitter data.

 Let’s start with Sajan explaining the problem statement.

 **VIDEO**

-## In this session:
+## In this session

 You will learn how to code in PySpark for Streaming and fetch real-time Twitter data to perform Hashtag analysis.

-## People you will hear from in this module:
+## People you will hear from in this module

 Subject matter expert
 **[Sajan Kedia](https://in.linkedin.com/in/sajan-kedia-b06a6821)**